Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Introduction

-There are several papers on stacked estimation of discrete distributions \citep{fienberg1972choice, fienberg1973simultaneous, pastukhov2022stacked, stone1974cross, trybula1958some} and the case of continuous support was considered, for example, in \citet{rigollet2007linear} and \citet{smyth1999linearly}.
+There are several papers on stacked estimation of discrete distributions, for example, \cite{fienberg1972choice, fienberg1973simultaneous, pastukhov2022stacked, stone1974cross, trybula1958some}, and the case of continuous support was considered, for example, in \cite{rigollet2007linear, smyth1999linearly}.
 To the authors' knowledge stacking of shape constrained estimators has not been studied much.
-At the same time the stacking of the estimators is proved to be a powerful method.
-For example, in the recent paper \citet{hastie2020best} it was shown that in terms of prediction accuracy the stacking of least squares estimator and LASSO performs almost equally to the LASSO in low signal-to-noise ratio regimes, and nearly as well as the best subset selection in high signal-to-noise ratio scenarios.
-Also, in the paper \citet{smyth1999linearly} it was shown that stacked estimator performs better than selecting the best model by cross-validation.
+At the same time stacking of estimators is proved to be a powerful method.
+For example, in the recent paper \cite{hastie2020best} it was shown that in terms of prediction accuracy the stacking of least squares estimator and LASSO performs almost equally to the LASSO in low signal-to-noise ratio regimes, and nearly as well as the best subset selection in high signal-to-noise ratio scenarios.
+In the paper \cite{smyth1999linearly} it was shown that stacked estimator performs better than selecting the best model by cross-validation.
+Stacked estimation of one-dimensional constrained estimator of a discrete distribution based on cross-validation estimation of $\ell_{2}$ distance was studied in \cite{pastukhov2022stacked}.

+In most of the papers on constrained discrete density estimation the authors separated the well- and the mis-specified cases and, except for the paper \cite{jankowski2018estimating}, only one-dimensional support was studied.
+In our work we assume that the true p.m.f. can be non-monotone and prove that the proposed estimator is strongly consistent with $\sqrt{n}$-rate of convergence even if the true p.m.f. is not monotone.
+Also, we study general case of distribution over a directed acyclic graph.

-The idea of the estimator introduced in this paper is in some sense similar to nearly-isotonic regression, cf. \cite{tibshirani2011nearly} and \cite{minami2020estimating} for multidimensional case.
-Nearly-isotonic regression provides intermediate less restrictive solution and the isotonic regression is in the path of the solutions.
+The idea of the estimator introduced in this paper is in some sense similar to nearly-isotonic regression, cf. \cite{tibshirani2011nearly} and \cite{minami2020estimating, pastukhov2023fused} for multidimensional case.
+Nearly-isotonic regression provides intermediate less restrictive penalized solution and the isotonic regression is in the solution path.